 Barbara Durost studied with Robert Shaw, Donald Neuen, Michael Lamkin, Bela Bozormenyi-Nagy, Ney Salgado, and Maureen Egan.
 She was awarded the J. Merrill Knapp Fellowship from the American Handel Society in 1996, and in 1997 received a nomination into the International Who's Who in Music.

-Artist Diploma, Opera Studies, The Julliard School
+Artist Diploma, Opera Studies, The Juilliard School

 Bachelor of Music, Vocal Performance, Manhattan School of Music

 Devon Guthrie, a Claremont native, grew up in the southern California musical theater, acting, dance, and opera communities.
-After graduating from St. Lucy’s, Ms. Guthrie went on to receive her Bachelor of Music in Vocal Performance from Manhattan School of Music and both an Master of Music in Vocal Performance and an Artist Diploma in Opera Studies from The Juilliard School.
-As an apprentice, Ms. Guthrie trained at Tanglewood, Ravinia, Chautauqua, and spent two summers apprenticing at Santa Fe Opera before going on to return twice as a principle artist.
-While still a student at Juilliard, Ms. Guthrie made an acclaimed debut as Susanna in a new production of Le nozze di Figaro at English National Opera.
+After graduating from St. Lucy’s, Ms. Guthrie went on to receive her Bachelor of Music in Vocal Performance from Manhattan School of Music and both a Master of Music in Vocal Performance and an Artist Diploma in Opera Studies from The Juilliard School.
+As an apprentice, Ms. Guthrie trained at Tanglewood, Ravinia, Chautauqua, and spent two summers apprenticing at Santa Fe Opera before going on to return twice as a principal artist.
+While still a student at Juilliard, Ms. Guthrie made an acclaimed debut as Susanna in a new production of Le Nozze di Figaro at English National Opera.
 Since then, Ms. Guthrie has been enjoying an international operatic career that has taken her all over the United States, Europe, and Japan.
 Career highlights so far include: The Metropolitan Opera, Chicago Lyric Opera, San Diego Opera, touring with The Saito Kinen Festival, and creating the role of Mary Johnson in Greg Spears’ Fellow Travelers.
 With a passion for guiding students of all ages or levels, her teaching philosophy fosters longevity and good vocal health as a foundation for both classical, pop, and musical theater styles, with emphasis on craftsmanship in storytelling and performance preparation.
 For further career information, resume, and recordings, please visit www.devonguthrie.com

-and Instagram: devon_guthrie.
+and Instagram: @devon_guthrie.